integreat-io/integreat-transporter-mongodb/README.md

   id: 'store',
   adapter: 'mongodb',
   auth: true,
+  options: {
-  baseUri: 'mongodb://username:password@mymongo.com',
+    uri: 'mongodb://username:password@mymongo.com',
+  }
   endpoints: [
-    {options: {db: 'store', collection: 'documents'}}
+    { options: { db: 'store', collection: 'documents' } }
   ]
 }
 ```

-The `baseUri` is used as the uri to the database.
+The `uri` is used as the uri to the database.

 An endpoint may have a `query` property, which should be an array of path
 objects describing the query object used with MongoDB's `find()` method.